 Notice could be withdrawn.

-However, earlier this year, we had to serve a second Dangerous Building Notice as we identified falling debris and safety
+However in 2018 we had to serve a second Dangerous Building Notice as we identified falling debris and safety

 concerns that presented a real risk to the public.
 As the issues raised have not

 been sufficiently addressed, the Council had to step in to ensure we could keep people safe.

 As we don’t own the building, we had no powers to take action until it became a statutory obligation under the

 legislation, which happened when the Dangerous Building Notice was issued in March 2018 and the issues raised were not properly addressed.

 What is the current condition of the building?